2017 Pacific typhoon season: Typhoon Talim (Lannie)

 A tropical depression formed east of Guam on September 7.
 By the next day, the JTWC began issuing advisories on Tropical Depression 20W.
 On September 9, 20W organized into a tropical storm, with the JMA naming the system as Talim.
 With gradual intensification, the JMA upgraded Talim to a severe tropical storm.
 Talim further strengthened to a typhoon on September 11 where it simultaneously entered the PAR, with PAGASA naming it as Lannie.
 The JTWC, however, delayed their upgrade until September 12.
 Due to an ill-defined eye, Talim maintained its intensity until its eye became much clearer as rapid deepening ensued, as Talim became a Category 4 on September 14, and reached its peak intensity with 1-minute sustained winds of 220 km/h.
 Talim began to curve eastward as it rapidly weakened to a tropical storm thereafter, making landfall in Kyushu on September 17, with a path of heavy rainfall up to the region east of Tokyo.

 In Japan, 5 people were killed, and the agricultural loss were about JP¥32 billion (US$287.9 million).
 Total damages across the country were counted to be US$750 million.

 Typhoon Doksuri (Maring)

+On September 9, the Joint Typhoon Warning Center (JTWC) began monitoring on a tropical disturbance that had developed about 836 km west-northwest of the province of Eastern Samar.
+During the next day, the Japan Meteorological Agency (JMA) classified the system as a weak tropical depression.
+As the tropical cyclone is inside PAR, it was assigned the name "Maring".
+On 21:00 UTC of September 11, the JTWC followed suit, giving the designation of 21W.
+The JMA upgraded 21W to a tropical storm during September 12, giving the name Doksuri, the 19th named storm of the annual typhoon season.

+Laguna was one of the provinces that got hit hard by the storm as the city was placed under a state of calamity after it had "too much rainfall" that produced further flash floods and landslides.

 As of September 19, the NDRRMC confirmed a total of 8 dead due to landslides and flooding while total damages were up to ₱267 million (US$5.24 million).

 On September 15, Typhoon Doksuri made landfall in Quảng Bình Province, Vietnam as a Category 3 typhoon.
+On the mainland of Vietnam, at the meteorological stations in Hoành Sơn and Kỳ Anh (Hà Tĩnh), sustained wind speeds of 32 m/s were recorded, and wind gusts at the Hoành Sơn station were recorded in the range of 42-43 m/s.
+The lowest atmospheric pressure recorded in Ba Đồn (Quảng Bình) during the typhoon's impact was 966.6 hPa at 11:15 ICT on September 15.
 Doksuri killed 15 people so far in Vietnam while estimated damages were about ₫16.36 trillion (US$720 million).
 Despite making landfall in Indochina, Doksuri affected Hainan and total economic losses were estimated to be CNY 100 million (US$15.3 million).